aregsar/aregsarblog/blog/2020/my-phpstorm-development-setup/index.md

 set a breakpoint on the second line

-From the application menu select `run > debug`
+From the application menu select `run > debug` to debug the script

-You should hit the breakpoint
+You should hit the breakpoint.
+Then use the debug buttons on the left to resume the execution of the script or to step into the script.

 Should be able to debug otherwise will get error if php interpreter not installed